Faheemw09/Dunlin-Ai-Assignment/README.md

 Open your browser and navigate to http://localhost:3000.

 # Usage
-On the homepage, click the upload area or drag and drop a file to upload.
+On the homepage, click the upload area or drag and drop a file to upload

 Select a plain text, HTML, or DOCX file.

 Click the "Upload and Summarize" button to start the analysis.

 Once the analysis is complete, view the results in the respective tabs:

 Keywords: Displays the extracted keywords.
 Sentiments: Shows the sentiment score and magnitude.
 Topic Information: Provides topic classification and confidence levels.